-The research projects pursued at IBM Research – Zurich are organized into five scientific and technical departments:
+The research projects pursued at IBM Research – Zurich are organized into three scientific and technical departments:

 Also located at IBM Research – Zurich is the IBM Client Center, an executive briefing facility as well as a forum where IBM integrates and demonstrates leading-edge technology prototypes and solutions.

 IBM Research – Zurich and its contributions to the environment

 For most of its existence, IBM has been committed to environmental protection in all of its business activities.
 IBM's longstanding policies of providing a safe and healthful workplace, conserving energy and natural resources and protecting the environment have served the environment and the company well.

 Read more about IBM's commitment to the environment.

 Throughout the years, scientists of IBM Research - Zurich have made signficant contributions not only to leading IBM products and systems, but also to scientific progress and international standards:

 Nobel prizes: Gerd Binnig and Heinrich Rohrer were awarded the Nobel Prize for Physics in 1986 for the invention of the scanning tunneling microscope.
 One year later, Georg Bednorz and Alex Müller received the same honor for the discovery of high-temperature superconductivity.

 Trellis-coded modulation: The invention of this signaling technique revolutionized data transmission over telephone lines.
 The method also became a standard for modems.

 Magnetic recording channel: PRML (Partial-Response with Maximum Likelihood sequence detection) and NPML (Noise-Predictive Maximum Likelihood sequence detection) are signal processing techniques that, together with novel coding schemes, have contributed significantly to the dramatic increase of storage density on magnetic hard disks.